Tovorafenib

 Tovorafenib (DAY101) – our lead investigational therapy

-Tovorafenib (DAY101) is an investigational, oral, brain-penetrant, highly-selective type II pan-RAF kinase inhibitor.
+Tovorafenib (DAY101) is an investigational, oral, brain-penetrant, highly-selective type II RAF kinase inhibitor.

 Dysregulation of the MAPK pathway has been shown to occur in many cancer types and it is one of the most commonly mutated oncogenic pathways in cancer.